Rumpunzel/rpg-thingy/playing-the-game/skill-tests.md

 In general, a contest can handle any interaction between two or more characters; disagreements, arm-wrestling, races, even fights with only one test for each side.
 And challenges handle everything else without an opposing side; athletic challenges, public speeches, travelling, and even murder.

 But a single roll does not always have enough weight to justify its effect on the narrative.
-For those occasions, when the stakes are high and the current scene requires a more dramatic resolution, Forge Gauntlet offers a more intricate resolution mechanic called a [Gauntlet](gauntlets).
+For those occasions, when the stakes are high and the current scene requires a more dramatic resolution, {{ site.title }} offers a more intricate resolution mechanic called a [Gauntlet](gauntlets).
 In essence, it is a series of contests but with a lot more room for details and casualties.
 They are detailed in their own chapter.

 {: .note-title }
 > Examples of Gauntlets